 What is an emotional support animal?

-An emotional support animal (also commonly called an ESA for short) is an animal companion that helps a person with a disability.
-Typically, they provide mental health benefits by being a companion and emotional support to the disabled person they are helping.
-ESAs might help with someone’s anxiety, give someone something to focus on in life, or make someone feel good about themselves by taking care of their ESA.
+An emotional support animal (commonly called an ESA for short) is an animal companion that helps a person with a disability.
+Typically, they provide mental health benefits to a disabled person they are helping by being a companion and giving emotional support.
+ESAs might help with anxiety, loneliness, or self esteem, as well as many other health or mental needs.

 Any kind of domesticated animal can be an ESA, so long as you can explain what kind of emotional support your companion provides.
 If your cat, dog, rabbit, bird, rat, snake, or other domesticated pet helps your mental health, they can be registered as an emotional support animal.
 Your animal companion’s age and breed does not matter.
 The best ESA to get is one that makes you feel best and helps you most with your struggles.